 No blood pressure measurements in the affected arm

-Follow instructions regarding exercises of the arms carefully
+Follow instructions about arm exercises carefully

 Avoid injuries, such as scratches or splinters, to the affected arm

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your doctor may give you other instructions, depending on your situation.